Winter decorating ideas…

 I sprinkle them everywhere.
 Like a little pinecone fairy.
 Why not?
 They’re cheap.
 And cute.
 And super seasonal.

 5. Fabulous Faux Fur

-Faux fur.
+Another source of winter decorating ideas?
+Anything faux fur.
 So fuzzy and fluffy and fantastic.
-Blankets, pillows and rugs are readily available, almost anywhere these days, and they are perfect for winter decorating.
+Blankets, pillows and rugs are readily available, almost anywhere these days.
 And the material seems to just scream “come snuggle up in your old pjs and fuzziest socks.”
 Can’t get much better than that.

 We have a faux sheepskin rug, and I’ll just throw that on top of another rug to add a little seasonality to a space.
 Faux pillows are fantastic, too.
 Pottery Barn has a ton of options, and this time of year, they are typically on sale.

 If you just buy the pillow covers, you can simply change out the covers in the off seasons.
 Here are some other options from Target and Amazon…

 Being the junker and lover of all things antique that I am, I have a pair of vintage snowshoes that I adore.
 I also have a pair of old ice skates that I’ll decorate with as well.
 Wooden skis are on my short list of items that I always have a lookout for at tag sales and thrifting trips.

 Usually, I’ll just prop these up in a corner somewhere and call it a day.
 A great place to find vintage sporting gear is eBay.
 That’s typically my go-to for all things old and unusual.